siddarthram/PetStore/README.md

 ![h2-Output](https://github.com/siddarthram/PetStore/blob/master/src/main/resources/images/h2-console.png)

-Whenever the application loads it is intiliazed by the followwing data
+Whenever the application loads it is intiliazed by the following data

 The test cases are present in the test folder and were written using Mockito, MockMvc, MockBean and ObjectMapper